Jean Grey: All-New X-Men

-Phoenix premonition

 As part of the Marvel's RessurXion event, Jean Grey received her first-ever solo series.
-While on a solo mission against the Wrecking Crew, Jean receives a vision that the Phoenix Force is coming back to earth.
+While on a solo mission against the Wrecking Crew, Jean receives a vision that the Phoenix Force is coming back to Earth.
 She goes to the rest of the X-Men to warn them about her vision but as there haven't been any Phoenix sightings since the X-Men went to war against the Avengers to decide the fate of the Phoenix, she has a hard time getting Beast, Captain Marvel, and Kitty Pryde to accept that her vision was real even though they assure her that if the Phoenix ever does return then the X-Men and Avengers will come together and do all they can to stop it.
 Jean feels even less taken seriously when Beast begins examining her for signs of delusional hallucinations.
 Jean then meets with other former Phoenix hosts Colossus, Magik, Rachel Summers, Hope Summers and Quentin Quire, where the latter uses his powers to show her how the aftereffects of bonding with the Phoenix Force has individually affected each of them.
 A meeting with Namor helps Jean come to the conclusion that she can refuse the Phoenix and even possibly defeat it.
 After meeting with Thor and training with Psylocke, Jean learns how to create telekinetic weapons to help with her impending battle against the Phoenix.

-Meeting Phoenix

 Jean ends up sent back in time for unknown reasons and ends up meeting that timeline's Jean Grey shortly after she first becomes Phoenix.
 Time-displaced Jean attempts to ask Phoenix questions about the Phoenix Force but she dodges Jean's questions.
 Instead Phoenix takes Jean for a night out and shows off her powers.
-After witnessing Phoenix use her cosmic powers to prevent Galactus from consuming a defenseless planet, Jean contemplates warning Phoenix of her fate until an encounter with The Watcher stops her from doing so.
+After witnessing Phoenix use her cosmic powers to prevent Galactus from consuming a defenseless planet, Jean contemplates warning Phoenix of her fate until an encounter with Uatu stops her from doing so.
 The Watcher commends Jean and tells her that choosing to not change her future means that her ultimate fate is in her own hands whether or not she ends up hosting the Phoenix Force back in her present.
 As Jean returns to her present, Phoenix cryptically states that they will meet again.